veloce/vim-behat/README.md

 This is an adaptation of [cucumber.vim](https://github.com/tpope/vim-cucumber) for [Behat](http://behat.org).

-Behat uses the same language as cucumber to describe features), so indent and syntax scripts are the same as cucumber runtime files.
+Behat uses the same language as cucumber to describe features, so indent and syntax scripts are the same as cucumber runtime files.
 Only the compiler and ftplugin are specific to Behat.

 ## Features